 Sam also assists business owners with forming their businesses and with issues that arise during the operation of the business including negotiating contracts, addressing employee issues, and dealing with disputes between owners.

-Sam is the current vice chair and co-newsletter editor for the Illinois State Bar Association’s Business & Securities Law Section Council.
+Sam is the current chair and co-newsletter editor for the Illinois State Bar Association’s Business & Securities Law Section Council.

 Sam is an arbitrator for the Circuit Court of Cook County’s Law Division Commercial Calendar mandatory arbitration program.
 Sam is also an active volunteer with Chicago Volunteer Legal Services, through which he represents homeowners facing foreclosure.

 Sam is the author of Reasonable Expectations of Shareholder-Employees in Closely Held Corporations: Towards a Standard of When Termination of Employment Constitutes Shareholder Oppression, published in the Winter 2015 edition of the De Paul Business & Commercial Law Journal.

 Sam is a 1999 graduate of the Fordham University School of Law where he was awarded the Archibald R. Murray Public Service Award.
 Sam is admitted to the Supreme Court of Illinois, the U. S. District Court for the Northern District of Illinois, and the U. S. Court of Appeals for the Seventh Circuit as well as the New York State Supreme Court.

 J.D., Fordham University School of Law, New York, New York

 U.S. District Court Northern District of Illinois, 2002